Plantar Plate Tears Can Cause Floating Toes and Chronic Ball of Foot Pain

 The Dorsal Approach

 The approach through the top of the foot is called a dorsal approach.
-In order to repair the plantar plate, a bone cut must be made in the metatarsal bone, and the metatarsal head must be temporarily slid out of the way.
+In order to repair the plantar plate, in most cases, a bone cut must be made in the metatarsal bone, and the metatarsal head must be temporarily slid out of the way.
 This cut is known as an oblique osteotomy, and it heals very well, making it a practical addition to the plantar plate repair surgery.
 Once the head of the metatarsal is moved out of the way the surgeon will identify the plantar plate tear, or the remaining pieces of the plantar plate, and repair them.

 The surgeon will place the metatarsal head back into alignment and stabilize the bone cut with a single small screw.
 After the surgery you will protect, ice and rest the foot for several weeks to allow for healing.